michaels0184/SRE_ScreenCloud_Challenge/README.md

 $: cd SRE_ScreenCloud_Challenge
 ```

-Now to run the parser, which will parse and format the information from the logfile "sre-challenge" and output results into seperate .csv files within the output dir
+Now to run the parser

 ```bash
 $: python parse_logfile.py
 ```
+This will parse and format the information from the logfile "sre-challenge.log" and output results into seperate .csv files within the output dir

+output/
+  facebook.csv
+  instagram.csv
+  profle.csv
+  profile.csv
+  upload-media.csv
+  weather.csv

 ## View results ##